MarcDagher/Bound_Harmony/README.md

 <br><br>
 - In the Advice section, I integrated [openAi](https://platform.openai.com/docs/introduction).
 In order to make the advice personalized, survey responses are handled in the backend and are summarized before being sent to the api, you can read more about prompt handling in the Prompt Engineering section.
 I also used [Laravel's OpenAi Library](https://github.com/openai-php/laravel), which is open source and helps with handling the openAi api.
 <br><br>
 - In the Suggestions section, I used Google's [Google Places Api](https://developers.google.com/maps/documentation/places/web-service/search-nearby) nearby-search.
 The Google Places Api has a database with over 200 million places, categorized into types and sections.
-So, I took advantage of this categorization, in correlation with the user's survey responses, to get the places that best suites each user.
+So, I took advantage of this categorization, in correlation with the user's survey responses, to dynamically get the places that best suites each user.
 <br><br>
 - The app uses the font ["Nunito"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
 <br><br>